 First, Backup & Sync is a computer-to-cloud service.
-This means that whether you are making changes to your files on the cloud or on your computer, Backup & Sync will retain and mirror changes onto both versions.
+This means that whether you are making changes to your files on the cloud or on your computer, Backup & Sync will retain and mirror changes into both versions.

 Documents, photos, and folders of your choosing are all up for grabs with Backup & Sync.
 It retains a cloud copy of whatever folders you select on your local computer, and updates changes automatically.
 However, despite its title as a ‘Backup’ service, the fact that ‘Sync’ propagates changes across all devices means that deletions and/or hacks will be synchronized as well.
-“While your data is always available, it’s not necessarily safer,” Kris Hogh, executive at Shoosh Monkey.
+“While your data is always available, it’s not necessarily safer,” Kris Hogh, an executive at Shoosh Monkey.

 Chiefly, you can use Vault’s export function to restore a user’s Gmail, but you can also do full restores of a user’s Drive contents.
-So if an employee deletes their entire local & cloud data by mistake (or by malice), it is possible to use G Suite to recover the cloud based data – within a maximum 25 day period.
+So if an employee deletes their entire local & cloud data by mistake (or by malice), it is possible to use G Suite to recover the cloud-based data – within a maximum 25 day period.
 This full restore, however, does not let you select individual files to restore, and is instead a complete overwrite of current files.

 Drive File Stream is a collaborative alternative to Backup & Sync which places a more strict emphasis on the cloud.
 All user data is kept on-cloud, and teams share and edit the same files.